 You can also verify if the service is running using the Windows Service Manager, as shown here:

 The Service Manager also allows you to start, stop, or pause the MySQL Cluster Manager agent service manually using a GUI.

 When first installing the MySQL Cluster Manager agent as a service, the

-If you do not wish to restart Windows, then you must start the
+started.
+If you do not wish to restart Windows, then you

-the command line or the graphical control provided in the
+START on the command line or the graphical control

 You can remove the service using the